Ecological systems in a modeling perspective: Detecting nonlinearities

 The next step is to apply model selection criterion to determine how close the various models are with respect to the data and how many parameters can be justified in (\ref{diskret_logistic}).
-A commonly used model-selection criterion with many good properties is the Akaike (1973) information criterion (AIC), see e.g. Burnham and Anderson (2002) .
-The criterion contains the likelihood of the model and a term penalizing the number of parameters in the model.
-The models (\ref{diskret_linear}) and (\ref{diskret_Gompertz}) are linear or log-linear and contain three parameters: the intercept, the slope, and the variance.
-For justification of a nonlinearity in (\ref{diskret_logistic}), at least four parameters including the intercept and the variance need to be validated according to AIC.
-This does not imply that the right nonlinearity is detected.
+Two commonly used model-selection criteria with many good properties are the Akaike (1973) and Bayesian information criteria (AIC and BIC), see e.g. Burnham and Anderson (2002) .
+These two criteria are defined according to